 The “Fees → Savings” Link, or Purchasing Fifty Pounds of Pasta

-Executive Summary — Discount membership clubs have a large and growing presence in retail—one recent survey reported that Costco sells to 1 in every 11 people in the United States and Canada, and warehouse clubs are estimated to be a $120 billion industry today in the United States alone.
+Overview — Discount membership clubs have a large and growing presence in retail—one recent survey reported that Costco sells to 1 in every 11 people in the United States and Canada, and warehouse clubs are estimated to be a $120 billion industry today in the United States alone.
 As a result, many people have had the experience of entering one of these popular clubs and leaving hours later with more goods than can fit in their car.
 One rational reason for such behavior is that membership clubs do offer lower prices than other retailers.
 However, Norton and Lee offer a counterintuitive explanation for such buying behavior.
 They propose that the presence of membership fees alone—independent of the actual savings on any given product—can lead consumers to infer a "fees → savings" link, leading them to spend more than they otherwise would to capitalize on these perceived "great deals."
 Norton and Lee explore this phenomenon by setting up their own "membership clubs" and comparing profits across stores with varying membership fees.
 Key concepts include: